globalgov/globalgov.ch/public/blog/how-do-environmental-treaties-connect.Rmd

 ---
 feature_image: images/blog/tree.png
 image: images/blog/leaves-continent.jpg
-title: "How Do Environmental Treaties Connect?"
+title: "How do environmental treaties build upon each other?"
-subtitle: "There are many different ways in which environmental treaties can be linked.
-Here we propose a few ways in which manyenviron data in can help tell stories about the environment."
+subtitle: "We use manyenviron data on environmental treaties to illustrate how they are linked."
 weight: 2
 output:
   blogdown::html_page: